omkarcloud/botasaurus/README.md

     raise_exception=True,
     create_error_logs=False,
 )
-def scrape_html(driver: Driver, url):
+def scrape_html(driver: Driver, link):
     # Scrape the HTML and cache it
+    if driver.config.is_new:
         driver.google_get(
-        url,
+            link,
             bypass_cloudflare=True,  # delete this line if the website you're accessing is not protected by Cloudflare )
+    response = driver.requests.get(link)

+    if response.status_code == 404:
+        # A Special Exception to skip retrying this link
+        raise NotFoundException(link)
+    response.raise_for_status()

+    html = response.text
-    return driver.page_html
+    return html

 def extract_data(soup: BeautifulSoup):
     # Extract the heading from the HTML